ddalcu/spring-starter/README.md

 I could not find any simple barebone starter apps that had a working authentication system, orm, and ready to go.

-Every example out there is bloated with a lot of unnecessary loads of crap.
-Why cant there be just a simple example ?
+Every example out there is bloated with a lot of unnecessary code.

 To run, just clone it then..

     mvn install
     java -jar target/app-0.0.1-SNAPSHOT.jar   (or run Application.java within eclipse)

-Uses thymeleaf for templating, i find this one very clean.
+Uses thymeleaf for templating, I find this template engine very easy to use and outputs clean html with error checking.
-Mysql for DB, configure it via application.properties
+H2 or Mysql for DB, configure it via application.properties

+TODO:

+* Setup logging
+* Setup proper emails
+* User edit capability
+* Remember me token